- 05/06/16 - GYRODYNE ANNOUNCES COMPLETION OF SALE OF FAIRFAX MEDICAL CENTER

 On June 17, 2015, we completed a Rights Offering wherein we issued 2,224,020 shares @ $2.75 per share and received the maximum $6,116,055 proceeds.
 The Rights Offering was conducted primarily to facilitate the vote of two-thirds of the outstanding shares needed to approve the merger whereby Gyrodyne Company of America, Inc. and GSD would be merged with and into Gyrodyne, LLC, a newly formed subsidiary, which will be the surviving company and will be publicly traded.
 The previously postponed special meetings was held on August 20th with June 29th set as the record date for shareholders entitled to receive notice and vote at the meeting.
 The final voting results indicate that more than 99% of the votes cast at the special meeting voted in favor of the transaction, representing more than 76% of all outstanding Gyrodyne shares.
 The merger will now facilitate the final step in the tax liquidation of Gyrodyne while simplifying the corporate structure and interrelationships of Gyrodyne and GSD, and restoring liquidity to GSD and the dividend notes.

 As mentioned in some of the Company’s previously posted SEC filings, we are also attempting to sell our medical properties while analyzing the highest and best use for the development of the open Flowerfield acreage.
-Through the end of the second quarter ended June 30th, we had sold three buildings in the Port Jefferson Professional Park and the Fairfax Medical Center in Fairfax Virginia and issued a cash dividend in the amount of $9.25 per share.
-Subsequent to 6/30/2016 two additional buildings in the Port Jefferson complex were sold.
-On June 15th, we paid an additional dividend of $1.50 for shareholders of record June 9th.
+Through the end of the third quarter ended September 30th, we had sold six buildings in the Port Jefferson Professional Park and the Fairfax Medical Center in Fairfax Virginia and issued cash dividends in the amount of $9.25 per share paid June 15th and $1.50 paid September 15th.
 Details can be found in the various SEC documents previously filed.